Fantastic Things to Do in Sifnos, Greece

 Church of Seven Martyrs.

-One of the main reasons why many people visit Sifnos is the incredibly beautiful collection of churches and monasteries scattered around the island, many of them in breathtaking locations, perfect for laconic pictures… in fact, photographers love Sifnos!
+One of the main reasons why many people visit Sifnos is the beautiful collection of churches and monasteries scattered around the island, many in breathtaking locations, perfect for laconic pictures… in fact, photographers love Sifnos!

-Arguably the most famous picture of Sifnos, which you have probably already seen hundreds of times, is the Church of Seven Martyrs, a famous chapel and very popular place among photographers in the village of Kastro.
+Arguably, the most famous picture of Sifnos, which you have probably already seen hundreds of times, is the Church of Seven Martyrs, a famous chapel and trendy place among photographers in the village of Kastro.

 things to do in Sifnos